IG30/First-Mile-Stone/README.md

 https://github.com/IG30/First-Mile-Stone/tree/master/wireframes

-The website has a simple style using a color schme of black, white and grey.
+The website has a simple style using a color scheme of black, white and grey.

 ## Features ##